She only said yes because it was me.

 Then she said yes to everything else.

-This is the ensaio that started a lot of things.
-I was at the beginning of my work in Dublin and I needed to photograph couples I trusted.
+This is the ensaio — the Portuguese word for a portrait sitting, the closest thing English has is "shoot" but it doesn't carry the same weight — that started a lot of things for me.
+I was at the beginning of my work in Dublin.
+I had decided I wanted to be a queer-led wedding photographer in Ireland, but I didn't yet have the portfolio that would let people understand what I meant by that.
+I needed to photograph couples I trusted.
 I asked Nai and Hanna.

 Hanna is shy — properly shy.
-The kind of shy that turns down photoshoots out of principle.
-She told me she'd never do this for anyone else.
-She was only doing it because it was me, because we already knew each other, because she trusted the lens specifically when I was holding it.
+The kind of shy that turns down photoshoots out of principle, that hates having a phone aimed at her at a birthday party, that goes quiet when a friend takes out a camera.
+She told me, in the same sentence, that she'd never do this for anyone else and that she was doing it because it was me.
+Because we already knew each other.
+Because she trusted the lens specifically when I was the one holding it.

 Hanna is from Porto Alegre.
 Nai is from Salvador.
 They met in Dublin and they stayed in Dublin and they have built one of the most quietly steady relationships I know.
 They put work into each other.
+They check in.
 They choose, in a way that I have always admired.
+There is no theatre in their love.
+It's daily, low-frequency, real-frequency, the kind that doesn't post anniversaries because the anniversary lives in the kitchen on a Tuesday at 7pm.

-The photos are few.
+The photos from that ensaio are few.
 They are also among the photos I look at the most.
-They remind me what I'm trying to do, and they remind me that trust is the only thing that makes any of this work.
+They remind me what I'm trying to do.
+They remind me that trust is the only thing that makes any of this work.
+They remind me that when a shy person says yes, but only to you, the only correct answer is to handle that yes like a small bird.

 Brief · Editorial, intimate, two people who already know each other